 after 250 days the rain came. and with the rain I can finally report that testing the outside router (with rain) is complete. the TP-Link Omada N300 is made to play outside. the cable compartment seals keeping casual water from leaking inside.
 I very much doubt that it would survive being sinked (synced is fine). and if you have gale force water you have other problems besides needing outside WiFi.

-design wise, it seems well thought out. where wire connects closes from the underside. the cover has a gasket like fitting. tab traps around the cable seem to be made with water in mind. and there is a “keeper” tab connected to the cover as I am sure that covers were dropped during test installations. “yes, we should fix this because climbing up and down this pole is not fun.”
+design wise, it seems well thought out and it can make any gaming laptop, the Best Gaming Laptops. where wire connects closes from the underside. the cover has a gasket like fitting. tab traps around the cable seem to be made with water in mind. and there is a “keeper” tab connected to the cover as I am sure that covers were dropped during test installations. “yes, we should fix this because climbing up and down this pole is not fun.”

 as you may not remember the point of the outside router was to power up the Tree House. signals to there suck from both the carrier and the inside WiFi. why? most San Francisco flats are full of LEAD paint making even the strongest transmitter a challenge. and NiMBYs don’t want transmitters even though they complain about bars (as if that is a measure of anything).